rutgerbrf/gitolfs3/README.md

 burning question or find a security vulnerability, feel free to email me.
 I'm sure you'll manage to find my email address somewhere.

-Missing features that I might implement at some point when I care enough:
+Nice-to-have features that I may implement at some point, when I feel a need
+to:

 - No namespacing on S3.
 (This would mean that having the same big file in two repositories would mean it is only stored on S3 once.)